CENTRAL AMERICAN CICHLIDS Central American Cichlids are well-known for their pugnacious behavior and their stunning

 crustaceans.
 They will also accept large flake foods, pellets, tablets, and such vegetables as spinach, peas,

-and lettuce.
 B: To attempt breeding Cichlasomines, one must first find a compatible pair.
 This

 can be done by obtaining 6-10 juvenile fish and letting them pair off.
 When a pair that appears suitable for

 each other forms, use the pair for breeding.

 Cichlasomines for the most part, are open spawners, who lay large amounts